pvrohin/raspberry_ros/README.md

 ```python
 sudo ./arduino
 ```
-Upload the code to the board
+Upload the code speed_control.ino to the board

 ### How to use